EvanoriMemoria/aberrant_winds/src/pages/servers/009-Nextcloud.md

  - Server
 ---

-A private [Nextcloud](https://nextcloud.com) instance.
-We have about 13TB of storage with full backups.
+This is currently a private [Nextcloud](https://nextcloud.com) instance for close friends and family.
+We have full backups, redundancy, perfectly fine speeds, great uptime, and infinite utility.
+It really went uphill when I migrated it off the raspberry pi.